jhucsf/fall2022/assign/assign05.md

 a room, you must also return `err` with a suitable payload.
 This _should not_ stop the server, nor disconnect the client.
 Otherwise, you _must_ send an `ok` message with suitable payload.
-Failure to send a response to a client operating in synchronous mode at any time one is expected is a _severe_ bug that will cause most tests to fail.
+Failure to send a response to a client operating in synchronous mode at any time is a _severe_ bug that will cause most tests to fail.

 All client data should be cleaned up as soon as the server detects that the client connection has died.
 You may assume that any transmission error indicates